Mat Mathews

 Mat Mathews, born Mathieu Hubert Wijnandts Schwarts (June 18, 1924 - February 12, 2009), was a Dutch jazz accordionist.

 Early life

 Mathews was born in The Hague and learned to play accordion while the Netherlands was still under the Nazi rule during World War II.
-After hearing Joe Mooney on a radio broadcast after the war, he decided to play jazz.
+He originally took up music to avoid forced labor as those engaged in cultural endeavors were pardoned during the initial stages of the occupation.
+During the war he escaped from a Germany-bound prisoner train and hid for three years in the attic of his mother's house.
+After hearing Joe Mooney on an AFN radio broadcast after the war, he decided to play jazz.

 Later life and career

 Mathews moved to New York in 1952 and formed a quartet which included Herbie Mann.
 He also worked with Kenny Clarke, Art Farmer, Percy Heath, Carmen McRae, Oscar Pettiford, Joe Puma, Milt Jackson and Julius Watkins.
+During the 1950s, he was consistently rated among the top three accordionists by the annual Down Beat readers poll, usually coming second to Art Van Damme.
 He worked mainly as a session musician in the late 1950s, and returned to the Netherlands in 1964, where he worked as an arranger, session musician, and record producer.
 In the 1970s, he worked in the US with Charlie Byrd, Doug Duke, Marian McPartland, and Clark Terry.